The Cobbler and the Financier: A fable of dependency

 La Fontaine adapts the story to the circumstances of his own century.
 A Financier's troubled rest is broken by the merry singing of a cobbler.
 The man of affairs interviews the workman about his business and offers him a gift of a hundred crowns to insure against a rainy day.
 Worry over the security of his nest-egg destroys the cobbler's own rest and allows the financier a period of unbroken repose.
 Finally the cobbler brings back the money and demands the return of his songs and his sleep.
 This particular passage is based, not on the story but on Horace's suggestion to Maecenas in the poem that he should give him back his health and light-hearted laughter (lines 25–8).
 The poem is also marked by many memorable lines, including the financier's wish that sleep was a commodity to be bought at market and the cobbler's suspicion that his roaming cat is after his money.

 A fable that follows La Fontaine's account fairly closely was included soon after in Roger L'Estrange's Fables of Aesop and Other Eminent Mythologists (1692) and a verse translation of La Fontaine appeared later in Charles Denis' Select Fables (1754).
 However, Jonathan Swift had already made a humorous adaptation of Horace's poem at the start of the 18th century, retelling the story of his ruinous patronage by the Earl of Oxford in a more direct manner than had Horace, and in the process drawing out the original forty lines of the Latin author to 140 in octosyllabic couplets.
+The 18th century collection Democritus Ridens (The Laughing Democritus) tells a variant about Emperor Sigismund, where he orders a large amount of gold to be brought to his quarters, but a few hours later, in the middle of the night, summons a number of his advisors and friends, ordering them to take away the tormentor which keeps him from sleeping.
+It also retells the story about Anacreon, likewise ending it with him handing out the money to others.